11 Microwave Hacks That Make Cooking Faster and Easier

 Quickly Soften Brown Sugar

-Brown sugar often hardens in the pantry, making it difficult to measure or mix.
-Place the sugar in a microwave-safe bowl and cover it with a damp paper towel.
-Heat for about 20 seconds to soften the clumps.
-The moisture helps restore the soft texture so it’s ready for baking.
+Brown sugar often hardens over time, making it difficult to scoop or measure.
+To soften it quickly, place the sugar in a microwave-safe bowl and cover it with a damp paper towel.
+Microwave for about 20 seconds, checking as needed until the sugar becomes soft again.
+The added moisture helps break up hardened clumps and restore the texture for baking.

 Disinfect Kitchen Sponges